Lucasdua/Datamodeling/README.md

 # Impact of New iPhone Releases on Apple Stock Prices (2023-2024)

 ## Introduction
-The primary goal of this project was to analyze the impact of new iPhone releases in **2023** and **2024** on Apple’s stock prices.
-By combining historical stock price data and additional information from web scraping, we sought to identify trends, correlations, and insights surrounding Apple's major product launches.
+This project analyzes the impact of new iPhone launches on the stock price of Apple Inc. (AAPL) in **2023 and 2024**.
+The objective is to understand how the release of new iPhone models affects AAPL's stock price, volume, and overall market sentiment.
+This analysis is focused on the launch dates of new iPhones, with a specific comparison of stock prices and volume trends before and after the launches.

 ## Research Question
 **What is the impact of new iPhone model releases in 2023 and 2024 on Apple’s stock prices?**

+## Data Sources
+- **Apple Stock Price Data**: Historical stock price data for Apple Inc. was retrieved using the [Yahoo Finance API](https://www.yfinance.io/).
+The data includes the closing prices, open prices, high and low prices, and trading volume.

+- **iPhone Launch Dates**: Information about the launch dates of iPhone models was scraped from [Wikipedia](https://en.wikipedia.org/wiki/IPhone) using web scraping techniques.
+These dates are used to identify the impact of new iPhone releases on stock prices.

-## Dataset Selection
+## Steps
-We used Apple’s historical stock price data as the primary dataset, focusing on:
-- **Stock metrics:** Opening price, closing price, daily high/low, and trading volume.
-- **Timeframe:** Years 2023 and 2024.

-The dataset was augmented using web scraping to collect information on:
-- Dates of iPhone releases.
-- News headlines and market sentiment surrounding the launches.
+## 1. Data Collection

+- **Stock Data**: Stock data for Apple was retrieved using the `yfinance` library.
+The dataset includes historical data from January 2023 to January 2025, which was saved as a CSV file.

+- **iPhone Launch Data**: Using web scraping techniques with BeautifulSoup, the launch dates of iPhone models were extracted from the Wikipedia page dedicated to iPhones.
+This data was saved into a CSV file for later analysis.

-## Data Cleaning and Preparation
+## 2. Data Cleaning and Preparation
 To ensure the dataset was ready for analysis, we performed the following steps:
 1. **Removed extraneous rows and columns.**
 2. **Handled missing values** by filling or removing incomplete data points.
+3. **Formatting the numerical data to two decimal places for consistency.**
-3. **Converted data types** (e.g., dates to `datetime`, numeric fields to `float`).
+4. **Converted data types** (e.g., dates to `datetime`, numeric fields to `float`).
-4. **Standardized stock metrics** to include only relevant features.
+5. **Standardized stock metrics** to include only relevant features.

-## Analysis and Visualization
+## 3. Data Analysis and Visualization
 ### Stock Price Trends
 We plotted the stock prices over time to visualize any noticeable fluctuations around iPhone release dates.
 Key observations:
 - **Short-term spikes**: Stock prices often increased in the days leading up to a launch.